What does this funding get me?

 North Carolina

-Durham County received $1.5 million to reduce energy burdens in low-income communities in a separate 2023 EECBG competitive grant cycle.
+Durham County received a 2023 competitive grant of $1.5 million to reduce energy burdens in low-income communities.
 Durham’s grant will fund the N.C.
 Energy Burden and Emissions Reduction Program, which will help low- and moderate-income households in Durham, Orange, and Granville counties make their homes more energy-efficient through upgrades such as air-sealing, duct sealing, insulation, and minor home repairs.
-The program should be open for applications by late 2024.
+The program should be open for applications by 2025.
 Check back for updates.

 South Carolina

-The Energy Office has received funding through the EECBG program to award subgrants to projects and programs that improve energy efficiency, cut carbon emissions, and reduce energy use.
-More information here.
+The Energy Office received just over $2 million in funding through the EECBG program to award subgrants to projects and programs that improve energy efficiency, cut carbon emissions, and reduce energy use.
+More information, including a list of subgrantees, here.

 What is the timeline?